About The Conference

 All cancellations must be made in writing and sent to [email protected].
 Cancellations received before December 31, 2021, are refundable minus a $75 processing fee.
 Cancellations received before February 28, 2022, are refundable minus a $125 processing fee.
 No-shows and cancellations received after March 1, 2022 will not be eligible for a refund.

-REGISTRATION TRANSFERS: Registration is transferable without penalty or funds can be applied to another posted AELL training event.
+REGISTRATION TRANSFERS: Registration is transferable (for up to one calendar year) without penalty or funds can be applied to another posted AELL training event.

 Bobette Thompson Legacy Commission Conference Scholarships